petzku/Aegisub-Scripts/README.md

 Transforms \pos-based positioning data (such as Mocha tracking) to margins, thus making it not be automatically detected as typesetting.

-Handles positioning on both axes, but assumes text to always be `\an2` (currently, at least `\an8` support is planned as well).
+Handles positioning on both axes, but assumes text to always be `\an2` or `\an8` (At least for now.
+Note that `\an5` doesn't use margins for vertical positioning).
 As margins are restricted to integer values, this is not really usable for actual motion tracking, but should be enough for dialogue shenanigans.

 ### Resample